FlyingGoatFX/Exporoll/README.md

 # Exporoll
 A tonemapper DaVinci Resolve DCTL that can be used to create a pleasing rolloff curve for linear or HDR picture while preserving linear contrast in shadows and midtones.
-It combines a blend of linear and asymptotic "Preroll" with a filmic style rolloff.
+It combines a blend between linear and asymptotic "Preroll", with a filmic style rolloff.
 Internally, it applies the function and gamma to a negative picture which is then uninverted for classic, film-style look.

 -----------------------------------------------
-Controls:
+MAIN CONTROLS:

 **Global_Exp-/+ Stops** - exposure, measured in n stops, or gain = 2^n.
 Applied before any rolloff operation, staticpoint, or thresholding.